 The name Faith on View emerged several years ago when I, Rondall, was trying to establish an organization that would encourage the arts within the church community.
 But, over the years the name became a moniker I sometimes use on internet boards and sites.
 In many ways, it is a concise statement of what I am about.
 Honestly, as an artist and art historian it is a bit nerve racking to put my faith “out there” for the public to see.
 Religion and contemporary art have a very uncomfortable relationship, sometimes with good reason (from both sides).
 Finally though, I conceded that transparency is one of my core values and as such this blog seeks to be transparent.
 This blog was conceived to be a reflection of who and what I am, what interests me, what inspires me, and what disturbs me.
-This year my wife, Pamela, will be joining Faith on View as we transitioning the site into a joint blog where we write about the things in life that hold deep interest for us and in some ways define us.
+My wife, Pamela, joined Faith on View in 2014 and we transitioned the site into a joint blog where we write about the things in life that hold deep interest for us and in some ways define us.
 Pamela is a photographer who also takes her faith very seriously so there will likely be a lot of consonance in what we write.
 These are the things we talk about in a large part of our day to day life.

 Professionally my work is deeply influenced by my faith.
 While my artwork is abstract it is infused with spiritual content.
 In my scholarship, I am interested in the relationship between modern and contemporary art and religion.

 Religiously, I consider myself “uncomfortably” evangelical.
 I am fully devoted to Christ and fairly conservative in my theology.
 My discomfort comes from the faith that is “on view” by so many Christians, especially evangelicals.
 I strive for my faith to be “on view” and I pray that it is a faith which does not shame its object.